Kamva/wordpress-contacts-plugin/mailin/readme.txt

 * Improve error message.

 = 2.3.10 =
-* Add the functionality to integrate the category attributes of sendinblue.
+* Add the functionality to integrate the category attributes of Kamva.
 * Improve loading of setting page.

 = 2.3.9 =